Scille/parsec-cloud/README.rst

 Documentation: https://parsec-cloud.readthedocs.org.

-Parsec is a free software (AGPL v3) aiming at easily work and share your data in the cloud with a total privacy thanks to cryptographic security.
+Parsec is a free software (AGPL v3) aiming at easily share your work and data in the cloud in total privacy thanks to cryptographic security.

 .. image:: docs/parsec_snapshot.png